By James Bauer

 P.S.
 If you haven’t already learned to refine your natural intuition for relationships, I strongly urge you to take my short relationship course about using intuition to guide your romantic life.

-I have a Relationship Reboot program that will totally change your life.
+It’s a Relationship Reboot program that will totally change your life.
 You simply have to use your Feminine Love Instinct to kickstart the whole process.

 Learn more here: